willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-connectors.md

 This article gives you an overview of Shifts connectors and how they work.

+> [!NOTE]
+> You can also create your own custom solution to integrate Shifts with your WFM system using the Microsoft Graph API.
+To learn more, see [Create a custom integration to sync your workforce management system with Shifts](shifts-custom-wfm-integration.md).

 ## How Shifts connectors work

 Connectors sync schedule data between your WFM system and Shifts, bringing your organization’s schedules into Teams.
 Shifts is where your frontline workers engage for their scheduling needs.
 Your WFM system is the system of record for business rules, compliance, and intelligence.